 Disney ESPN $50 Million YouTube TV and DirecTV Stream Antitrust Class Action Settlement 2026

-Proof required: No proof of purchase needed — just your subscription length
+Proof Required No no receipts needed — just your subscription dates / length

 Can I File a Claim Right Now?